4 shot, 1 critically wounded, during argument inside Chicago club, police say

 A 35-year-old man was also shot in the thigh and buttocks, a 32-year-old was shot in the thigh and a 26-year-old was shot in the lower abdomen.
 All were listed in fair condition at an area hospital.

-Police said no one was in custody as of Monday morning and an investigation remained ongoing.
+Police said no one was in custody as of Monday evening, and an investigation remained ongoing.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter.